2026 Report

 Days 91–100

-• Scale only pilots showing measurable lift and manageable risk
+• Features portcos: scale only pilots showing measurable lift and manageable risk

 • Codify reusable assets into the central portfolio AI layer